Pure 100% Ceremonial Cacao

 Amidst extensive rice and banana crops, certified organic farmers within the biodiverse Kilombero Valley grow cacao for Kokoa Kamili, who takes utmost care to ferment and dry the cacao to exacting standards that offer the best quality on the continent.

-The heart of Kokoa Kamili is the headquarters located in Mbingu, which translate to “heaven” in Swahili, and is one of the most peaceful and remote places we’ve been.
+The heart of Kokoa Kamili is the headquarters located in Mbingu Village, which translates to “heaven” in Swahili, and is one of the most peaceful and remote places we’ve been.
 The cacao trees grow in the driest climate we’ve seen, however are thriving due to a high water table that is supported by a very wet rainforest preserve in the nearby mountains.
 People were extraordinarily welcoming and eager to teach us Swahili - welcome in Swahili is “karibu”.
 To get here one must travel 24 hours by plane to Dar Es Salaam, the capital of Tanzania, and then drive an additional 13 hours of driving across two days, the last four hours only on bumpy dirt roads.

 Fortunately the long journey to Mbingu is not without its rewards - our drive took us through Mikumi National Park, and that whole stretch our eyes were glued to the giraffes, monkeys, and gazelles casually moving through the brush.
 We had never seen so many animals in the wild, and such big ones!
 We stopped here for a half day safari, which was way more nature connected than the touristy attraction we had expected.
+Kokoa Kamiili itself is near Udzungwa Mountains National Park, which is home to approximately 2000 elephants and eleven species of primates!

 The country of Tanzania was originally created as a German colony, then given to the UK after WW1.
 In the 1960s Tanzania was granted independence.
 The country is highly diverse, with a population that is evenly split Muslim and Christian, and about 120 tribes with a largely oral and nomadic history.
 The government implemented a unique policy that required all Tanzanians to move to a different part of the country from their home village where they grew up.
 This policy mixed the population, creating a strong national identity and pride to be Tanzanian with a lot of tolerance for differences, rather than the tribal and religious sectionalism that affects so many other countries.